Rafaela Dias Oliveira

 • Melanoma

-Rafaela Oliveira completed her BSc in Biochemestry 2019 and her MSc in Molecular Genetics in 2022, both at the University of Minho.
-During her bachelor project, supervised by Dra.
-Maria João Sousa, she evaluated the possible application of Torulaspora delbrueckii in bread and wine fermentation.
-Then, during the master’s thesis, she evaluated the antitumor capacity of Portuguese propolis against BRAF-mutated melanoma cell lines.
-This work was performed under the supervision of Dra.
-Fátima Baltazar and Dra.
-Cristina Aguiar.
-Currently is involved in the project: “Deciphering the role of the serine protease inhibitor SPINT2 managing melanoma tumorigenesis and therapeutic response” (Supervisor: Marta Viana-Pereira).
-Her scientific interest is mainly related to cancer biomarkers, therapeutics and resistance.
+Rafaela Oliveira completed her BSc in Biochemistry in 2019 and her MSc in Molecular Genetics in 2022, both at the University of Minho.
+During her bachelor project, supervised by Dr. Maria João Sousa (Department of Biology, UM), she evaluated the possible application of Torulaspora delbrueckii in bread and wine fermentation.
+Then, during her Master’s thesis, she evaluated the antitumor capacity of Portuguese propolis against BRAF-mutated melanoma cell lines.
+This work was performed under the supervision of Dr. Fátima Baltazar (ICVS, UM) and Dr. Cristina Aguiar (Department of Biology, UM).
+For six months (July 2022 – December 2022), she was a volunteer researcher at ICVS, being involved in the project: “Deciphering the role of the serine protease inhibitor SPINT2 managing melanoma tumorigenesis and therapeutic response” (Supervisor: Marta Viana-Pereira).
+Currently, she is an Affiliated Researcher at ICVS working on the grant project “Evaluation of Polygenic Risk Score in Colorectal Cancer Patients: A Genome-Wide Association Study” (Bolsa Liga Portuguesa Contra o Cancro – NRN 2023), supervised by Dr. Rui M. Reis.
+Her scientific interest is mainly related to cancer biomarkers, polygenic risk scores, and genetic variations, such as SNPs.

 Scientific Highlights